-That they can research, collect and compile data and evidence from relevant sources, apply the results to producing written coursework, a business plan, communicate knowledge through written and oral presentations, incorporating self management techniques to work to project deadlines.
+That they can research, collect and compile data and evidence from relevant sources, apply the results to the production of coursework, communicate knowledge through written presentations, incorporating self management techniques to work to project deadlines.

 Students should be able to demonstrate through both verbal and written communication how their understanding and application of their professional development is progressing.
 References may include reflection on progress in personal attributes and skills such as time management, and recognition of strengths and weaknesses to date.